The fractal structure of elliptical polynomial spirals

 \section{Acknowledgement}

-SAB was supported by a \emph{Carnegie Trust PhD Scholarship} (PHD060287) and would like to thank David Dritschel for helpful discussion on the physical applications of elliptical spirals.
+SAB was supported by a \emph{Carnegie Trust PhD Scholarship} (PHD060287) and \emph{LMS Early-Career Fellowship} (ECF-1920-85).
 KJF and JMF were supported by an \emph{EPSRC Standard Grant} (EP/R015104/1).
 JMF was also supported by a \emph{Leverhulme Trust Research Project Grant} (RPG-2019-034).
+The authors would like to thank David Dritschel for helpful discussion on the physical applications of elliptical spirals.